 सद्यः पुनाति गाङ्गेयं दर्शनादेव नर्मदा ॥

-Devotees even have the conviction that one need not necessarily be present at the Narmada banks for receiving her Grace.
-One may just reflect upon this daughter of Mahadeva and this contemplation alone unites the devotee with Devi Narmada.
+Devotees even have the conviction that one need not necessarily be present at the Narmada bank for receiving her Grace.
+One may just reflect upon this daughter of Mahadeva and this contemplation itself may unite the devotee with Devi Narmada and receive her Grace.

 There are several ancient texts extolling the majestic glory of Narmada like: